red-hat-ai-dev/vLLM-zero-to-hero/README.md

 # vLLM Zero to Hero

 Start an OpenAI-compatible AI API on your accelerator.
+(Full details in [BEHIND_THE_SCENES](https://github.com/red-hat-ai-dev/vLLM-zero-to-hero/blob/main/BEHIND_THE_SCENES.md)

 ## Requirements